-The album was written, recorded and released at a time of turbulent upheaval, both for the band and their cultural backdrop.
-Progress had been imprinted in the lunar sand by Neil Armstrong’s one small step and flower-power had bloomed to its most radiant apogee at Woodstock.
-Yet ideological war raged in the agent orange decimated jungles of Vietnam and the voices of Martin Luther King Jr. and Bobby Kennedy had been silenced by assassin’s bullets.
+The album was written, recorded and released at a time of turbulent upheaval, both for the Stones and their contextual backdrop.
+Progress had been imprinted in the lunar sand by Neil Armstrong’s one small step and flower-power had bloomed to its most radiant apogee at Woodstock, yet war of world dividing ideologies raged in the jungles of Vietnam and the voices of Martin Luther King Jr and Bobby Kennedy had been silenced by assassin’s bullets.

-Death had also come knocking at the Stones’ door.
-Brian Jones, the band’s wayward founder, had been discovered dead in his swimming pool, aged 27, on 3 July 1969.
-His expulsion from the band three months earlier scarcely dampened the devastating blow of his death on its remaining members.
-The free concert the Stones had arranged to play at Hyde Park three days later to showcase their new guitarist, Mick Taylor, was rebranded in honour of Jones’s memory.
+For the Stones, death struck closer to home.
+The band’s founder, Brian Jones, was discovered dead in his swimming pool, aged 27, on 3 July 1969.
+Despite having been expelled from the band three months earlier, his death nonetheless came as devastating news for its remaining members, who rebranded the free concert they were due to play in Hyde Park three days later to showcase their new guitarist, Mick Taylor, in Jones’s memory.

-Let it Bleed’s recording sessions began in February 1969 and continued through to November.
-The sessions featured Brian Jones’s last contributions as a Rolling Stone, and Mick Taylor’s first, but most of the album’s guitar work fell into the capable hands of Keith Richards.
-The album’s style harks back the predecessors of rock & roll: blues, country, gospel, and even splash of choral, all given fresh voice by the Stones’ signature ramshackle grandeur.
+Let it Bleed’s recording sessions began in February 1969 and continued into November.
+They featured Brian Jones’s last contributions as a Rolling Stone and Mick Taylor’s first, but most of the album’s guitar work fell to Keith Richards.
+Stylistically, the album harks back to rock & roll’s predecessors — blues, country, gospel, a whisper of choral — all given fresh vitality by the Stones’ signature carnal ebullience.

-The darkness lying within and without the band dominated the sound reflected in Let it Bleed’s sonic mirror.
-Gimme Shelter, Let it Bleed’s opener and Keith’s standout contribution, details the encroaching proximity “just a shot away” of the menace coming to overshadow the era’s increasingly erstwhile optimism.
-Mick Jagger’s You Can’t Always Get What You Want offers something of wistful suggestion of the passing of the hippie generation’s rose-tinted nativity.
-Midnight Rambler, an epic collaborative effort courtesy of both Glimmer Twins, relates a foreboding vignette of the Boston Strangler which nods to the Manson Murders of August that year.
-All three quickly ascended to the canonical echelons of the band’s—even then—extensive back catalogue, and remain fan favourites and live set stalwarts.
+The woe that lay within and without the band infused itself among the the album’s songs.
+In album’s opener, Gimme Shelter, Keith writes of the encroaching gloom “just a shot away” that had begun to shroud the increasingly erstwhile optimism of the 60s.
+Mick Jagger’s You Can’t Always Get What You Want wistfully laments the passing of the hippie generation’s rose-tinted nativity.
+Midnight Rambler, a collaboration curtsy of both Glimmer Twins, relates a vignette of the Boston Strangler which nods to the Manson Murders of August that year.
+All three quickly ascended to the canonical echelons of the band’s, even then, extensive song catalogue and remain fan favourites and set list regulars.

-Let It Bleed was released on 5 December 1969, towards the end of the final, American leg of the Stones’ world tour of that year.
-Upon release, the album achieved immediate critical and commercial success.
-It usurped The Beatles’ Abbey Road from the number one spot in the UK charts and peaked at number 3 on the US billboard 200.
+Let It Bleed was released during the tail-end of the final American leg of the Stones’ 1969 world tour.
+The album achieved instant critical and commercial acclaim, usurping The Beatles’ Abbey Road from number one in the UK charts and peaking at number 3 on the US billboard 200.